rdeville-public-bak/my_programs.dynamic_prompt.bak/README.md

     again to view them (or enter any command).
 This is due to the fact that the direnv hook is executed after `precmd`.

+  * When using `direnv`, segment that shoudl be shown because global variables are set by `direnv` are not shown directly.
+User must press `<Enter>` once again to view them (or enter any command).
+This is due to the fact that the direnv hook is executed after `precmd`.

+# TODO

+  - [ ]: Resole issues with direnv

 [testing]: #testing
 [configuration]: #configuration